adam-hanna/goal-seek/README.md

 ### InvalidInputsError

-One of `percentTolerance` or `customToleranceFn` is required`.
+One of `percentTolerance` or `customToleranceFn` is required.
 If one is not supplied, the `InvalidInputsError` is thrown.
 If both are supplied, `percentTolerance` is used.

 ### IsNanError